learning-zone/python-basics/README.md

 ## Q. What is the pass statement in Python?

-There may be times in our code when we haven't decided what to do yet, but we must type something for it to be syntactically correct.
+There may be times in our code when we haven\'t decided what to do yet, but we must type something for it to be syntactically correct.
 In such a case, we use the pass statement.

 ```py
 def func(*args):